GenXos/Useful-IOS-Developer-Resources/README.md

 # Useful-IOS-Developer-Resources
-Useful resources for IOS Developers
+Useful resources for IOS Developers Gleaned from the Devslopes Discord Channels (and other places)

 ### Section 1 - Application Marketing
 ### Section 2 - Design